-Grotto Falls is a breathtaking and unique waterfall hike nestled in the heart of Great Smoky Mountains National Park.
+Grotto Falls is a breathtaking and unique waterfall hike nestled in the heart of Great Smoky Mountains National Park. π

 The Trillium Gap Trail winds through an enchanting old-growth hemlock forest before leading you behind the stunning 25-foot waterfall.

+When planning your summer getaway to the Smokies, don’t miss the chance to complete the Grotto Falls hike!
 The cool mist from the waterfall will provide a refreshing relief as you walk behind its cascading waters, making it the perfect escape from the summer heat.

+Since itβs a popular destination, be sure to bring plenty of patience and kindness.
 Arriving early will help you avoid the crowds and fully immerse yourself in the peaceful beauty of this spectacular natural wonder.

-Grotto Falls: Trail Stats + Map
+Grotto Falls: Trail Stats and Map

 Grotto Falls Trail Stats